fit-r2lab/r2lab.inria.fr/markdown/tuto-110-troubleshooting.md

 * Code updates : check to see if you're running the latest versions of the code

 * Verbosity : how to enable more logging messages from your script

+* Hanging : how to deal with a scheduler that never completes and you do not understand why

 </div>